mmukaigawara/trimsib/README.md

 <img src="man/figures/README-fig_trim.png" style="width: 50%"/>

-The plot suggests that clusters in orange color are suspected of data contamination.
-It also suggests that, for these clusters to exhibit the trends in other clusters, we need to trim 20% of observations.
-With this, we proceed to trim 20% of data (total) from each of these clusters.
-We can perform this procedure by running the `get_trimmed_data` function by setting `trim_level = 0.2`.
+The plot suggests that clusters highlighted in orange are likely contaminated.
+It also suggests that, for these clusters to exhibit trends similar to others, 20% of observations should be trimmed.

+We proceed to trim 20% of observations (total, equally from both tails) from each of these clusters using the `get_trimmed_data` function with `trim_level = 0.2`:

 ``` r
 dat_tr <- get_trimmed_data(result_iraq, criteria = 6*10^-6,
                            trim_level = 0.2, vec_var = "Vj")
 ```

-The final output `dat_tr` has trimmed 20% of observations (total, from above and below) from each of the clusters with suspected data contamination.
+The final output, `dat_tr`, contains data in which 20% of observations (total, from both tails) have been trimmed for clusters suspected of contamination.